HoolockLinux/docs/tools/README.md

 One can delete and recreate the snapshot with a tool like [`snaputil`](https://github.com/ahl/apfs) from ramdisk and resizing should work.

 In order for a resize to work, the SEP firmware must be loaded, and gigalocker must be initialized.
 This is already done in normal iOS.
-In a ramdisk, this can also be done on iOS/iPadOS 15 and below.
+In a ramdisk, this may not be possible on Apple A10(X), A11 on iOS 16/17.

-(Might also be possible on higher tvOS/bridgeOS versions)
+(May be possible on higher tvOS/bridgeOS versions)

 If you use [SSHRD_Script](https://github.com/verygenericname/SSHRD_Script.git), the following command should do: